securityfirst/secfirst.org/umbrella-manual/content/_index.md

 Forms enable you to compile secure itineraries and protocols, which can be shared with your team.

-Forms allow a user to quickly fill out and share important information about issues such as their travel plan in a high risk location or report on a digital/physical security incident.
+Forms allow a user to quickly fill out and share important information about issues such as their travel plan in a high-risk location or report on a digital/physical security incident.

 ### Filling a form